manheim/cf_deployer/DETAILS.md

 =================
 ### Get notification of events of cloud-formation stacks

-You can create ASW SNS topics and set the notify option to the ARNs of the topics to get notification of thevents of cloud-formation stacks.
+You can create ASW SNS topics and set the notify option to the ARNs of the topics to get notification of the events of cloud-formation stacks.
 The notify option can be set to a string or an array of strings.

 ```